brianqian/go-http-server/README.md

 ## Context

 - Context is useful as a per-request place to store information
-- Context needs to be keyed by a specific type
+- Context needs to be keyed by a unique type

 ## Packages